-For gray mappings gamma correction can be turned on by set palette gamma <gamma>. <gamma> defaults to 1.5 which is quite suitable for most terminals.
+For gray mappings gamma correction can be turned on by set palette gamma < gamma >. < gamma> defaults to 1.5 which is quite suitable for most terminals.

-For color mappings no automatic gamma correction is done by gnuplot.
-However, you may easily implement gamma correction.
-Here is an example for a gray scale image by use of explicit functions for the red, green and blue component with slightly different values of gamma set palette model RGB set palette functions gray0.64, gray0.67, gray0.70 use e.g.
+The gamma correction is applied to the cubehelix color palette family, but not to other palette coloring schemes.
+However, you may easily implement gamma correction for explicit color functions.

+'''

+set palette model RGB

+set palette functions gray0.64, gray0.67, gray0.70

+'''

 To use gamma correction with interpolated gradients specify intermediate gray values with appropriate colors.
-Instead of or even more intermediate points until the linear interpolation fits the "gamma corrected" interpolation well enough.
+Instead of

 '''

-set palette defined ( 0 \ 0 \ 0 \ 0, \ 1 \ 1 \ 1 \ )
+set palette defined ( 0 0 0 0, 1 1 1 1 )

 '''